Home (2015 film): Television series

 An animated series titled Home: Adventures with Tip & Oh was released on Netflix on July 29, 2016.
-Jim Parsons and Rihanna do not reprise their roles as Oh and Tip.
-They are instead voiced by Mark Whitten and Rachel Crow respectively, although Matt Jones reprises his role of Kyle from the film.
+Parsons and Rihanna did not reprise their roles as Oh and Tip.
+They are voiced by Mark Whitten and Rachel Crow respectively, although Matt Jones reprises his role of Kyle from the film.
 It was developed by Thurop Van Orman and Ryan Crego.
-It was removed from Netflix in April 2024.
+The series left Netflix in April 2024.